vaultgroup-sa/cv-vaultgroup-sdk/README.md

 You can use Android simulator instead of a physical device.

-Once you've done with development and ready to use your solution with actual hardware you will need the `cvmain` library to your Android project.
+Once you've done with development and ready to use your solution with actual hardware you will need to add the `cvmain` library to your Android project.

-Check [this repo](https://github.com/vaultgroup-sa/cvmain-android-sample) for more details about `cvmain` library.
+Please check [this repo](https://github.com/vaultgroup-sa/cvmain-android-sample) for more details.

 ## Configuration